 The County Controller oversees how our tax dollars are spent.
 Here’s what the office has accomplished so far under Margaret’s leadership, grouped by her three guiding principles:

-- Margaret Reif created a social media presence for the office of Chester County Controller and has published documents relating to the financial state of the County.
+- ☆ Margaret Reif created a social media presence for the office of Chester County Controller.

 Under Margaret Reif's leadership, the office of the Chester County Controller has streamlined processes neglected for years - saving taxpayer dollars across the board.
 Just a few examples:

-- Margaret Reif went to court in a very public trial to ensure that corrupt elected officials faced justice.
+- ☆ Went to court in a very public trial to ensure that corrupt elected officials faced justice